[Skip to Content]

 Getting a Bra

-Once a girl has breasts, a bra is a good idea, especially when the girl is exercising and playing sports.
+Once a girl has breasts, a bra is a good idea, especially when she's exercising and playing sports.
 Bras can protect breast tissue and keep the breasts supported.
 Some girls may also like that bras smooth out their silhouettes and make them feel more comfortable.
-A bra can make a girl feel less exposed when she's wearing a light shirt, such as a T-shirt.
+A bra can make a girl feel more comfortable when she's wearing a light shirt, such as a T-shirt.

-Some girls look forward to getting their first bras, but others dread it.
-Like anything new, wearing a bra can be tough to adjust to.
+Like anything new, wearing a bra can take time to adjust to.
 They can be hard to fasten and adjust.
 When a bra is on, it can bag or gap, ride up, dig in, or pop open.
-The straps can slide off a girl's shoulders or dig into them.
+The straps can slide off your shoulders or dig into them.
 And a bra can peek out of a girl's clothing.
-Not only that, but a girl's brother might think it's just hysterical to pull it so it snaps against her back.
-(If you are a boy, do not do this!)

-Wearing the right size bra can decrease the number of other problems a girl will have with her bra.
+Getting the right size bra can make wearing them easier.
 For instance, a bra that's the right size won't pinch, gap, or slide around.
 So it makes sense to spend some time learning about bra sizes.

 There are two parts to a bra's size: the chest size (also called the band size) and the cup size.
 The chest or band size is represented by a number (32, 34, 36, etc.) and is the part of the bra that runs across a girl's chest and around her back.
 The cups are the parts of the bra that hold the breasts and come in letter sizes (AA, A, B, C, etc.).

-Bras come in many sizes, which are different combinations of the chest sizes and cup sizes — 32AA, for instance.
+Bras come in many sizes, which are different combinations of the chest sizes and cup sizes — 32AA or 34C, for instance.
 It's important to get both the chest and cup sizes right to ensure a proper fit.
-Some bra makers now also offer cup options in half sizes to help girls get a better fit.
+Some bra makers now also offer cup options in half sizes to help get a better fit.

 • Run a tape measure just under your breasts, all the way around your back and ribcage.
 The tape measure should rest flat on your skin and lie straight across your back — not so tight that it digs in, but not so loose that it sags down in the back.